ElPaisano/helia-bot/README.md

 1. A [Superpowered AI account](https://superpowered.ai/)

-1. A Superpowered AI key and key secret
+1. A Superpowered AI key and key secret (you can create this from your account dashboard)

 1. A text editor